flashcordon/big-history/Exploration-spatiale.md

 > Le problème c'est que la majorité des objets actuellement dans l'espace ne disposent pas de telles technologies.
 Donc ça ne va pas suffire à empêcher le nombre de débris d'augmenter dans les années à venir
 - Donc il faut réfléchir dès aujourd'hui à des technologies qui retirent activement les satellites obsolètes de l'orbite terrestre (active debris removal).
 > EN 2018, le satellite RemoveDebris de l'Agence Spatiale européenne a été lancé à 300 km d'altitude et a démontré qu'il était capable de capturer des débris à l'aide d'un énorme filet.
 On a donc un démonstrateur technologique fonctionnel, dont les successeurs pourraient nous aider à nettoyer l'orbite basse dans les années à venir.

-- The term “Kessler Syndrome” is an orbital debris term that has become popular outside  the  professional  orbital  debris  community  without  ever  having  a  strict definition.
-The intended definition grew out of a 1978 JGR paper predicting that fragments from random collisions between catalogued objects in low Earth orbit would  become  an  important  source  of  small  debris  beginning  in about  the  year 2000,  and  that  afterwards,  “...the  debris  flux  will  increase  exponentially  with time, even though a zero net input may be maintained”.

-- In 1978, Kessler and Cour-Palais
-published  the  paper  Collision  Frequency  of  Artificial  Satellites:  The  Creation  of  a  Debris  Belt.1
-The  paper  concluded  that  if  the  past  growth  rate  in  the  catalogued  population  continued,  around the  year  2000  a  more  hazardous  population  of  small  debris  would  be  generated  as  a  result  of fragments  from  random  collisions  between  cataloged  objects.
-This  new  source  of  debris  would quickly produce a hazard that exceeds the  hazard from natural meteoroids, and over a longer pe- riod of time the growth in small debris would become exponential, even if a zero net input rate in the  catalogue  is  maintained.

 # Configuration de l'ISS

 *(Source : [NASA / Wikipedia](https://en.wikipedia.org/wiki/International_Space_Station#/media/File:ISS_configuration_2019-08_en.svg))*